GovTechSG/seed-documentation/offboard-device/offboard-device-from-seed.md

-# Offboard device to SEED
+# Offboard device from SEED

 This article explains how to offboard your device from SEED.